OpenZeppelin/openzeppelin-contracts/questions.md

 * Lack of constructor in inheritance: does `super` get called anyway??
 With right parameters?
+  - See discussion on Impl's below, this is to be sure of who is calling who in multiple inheritance

 * What's this: "Warning: Function state mutability can be restricted to pure?" in Crowdsale functions?